Hartzell Propeller: History

 Hartzell introduced a turboprop propeller in 1961 and, in 1975, certified a 5-bladed propeller for the Short 330.
+It acquired Decatur Industries, a wood product manufacturer, in 1969 and the Arkansas Face Veneer Company in 1971.
 In 1978, the company produced a composite aramid fiber propeller for the CASA 212.
 In 1989, Hartzell produced sixteen-foot propellers for the Boeing Condor, another record-breaking aircraft.

 Hartzell introduced "Top-Prop" replacement propellers for piston-engine aircraft in 1991 and sold 20,000 Top-Prop conversion kits through 2013.

 In 1994, the company held the first Friends of Hartzell Air Show in Piqua, Ohio for which Hartzell developed its first aerobatic system.
+The company opened a 27,000 sqft expansion to its headquarters in August 1996.
 In 2013, the Red Bull Air Race World Championship chose Hartzell to provide 3-blade composite propellers, carbon-fiber composite spinners, and governors to race teams.
 In 2006, the FAA granted Hartzell the first certification for an Advanced Structural Composite (ASC II) propeller for general aviation.

 In July 2021, Hartzell Propeller purchased the assets of Tanis Aircraft Products, a company that makes aircraft engine pre-heat systems.
 Tanis President and CEO Douglas Evink became Hartzell Propeller's vice president of sales for the new Tanis business unit, and the Tanis operations remained near Anoka County Airport, outside Minneapolis, Minnesota.

 In late 2023, the company was sold to private equity firm Arcline Investment Management.
 It opened its first location in India in 2024.